WhitedonSAP/gentoo-linux-installer/readme.txt

 ---------------------------------------------------------------------

-1. Select 'ONLY' one mirror first for download the files (Only https or http mirror for while!!!):
+1. Into the script directory select at least one mirror http/https with:

----> root # mirrorselect -i -o >> /etc/portage/make.conf
+---> root # mirrorselect -i -o >> mirrors.conf

 ---------------------------------------------------------------------